 In addition, an in-depth review of waste material composition was estimated based on the results of the Erskine Park High School Waste Audit 2019 conducted by APC Waste Consultants in collaboration with the Department of Education.
-The waste assessed through this audit was considered to be representative of waste that will be generated at the new primary school at Edmondson Park and formed the basis for the waste generation estimates.
-The rates adopted are as follows:
+The waste assessed through this audit was considered to be representative of waste that will be generated from a typical school and formed the basis for the waste generation estimates.